-In October 2015, the Company's Board of Directors approved a share repurchase program, authorizing the Company to purchase up to \$100 million of its common stock.
+In October 2015, the Company's Board of Directors approved a share repurchase program (the "2015 Share Repurchase Program"), authorizing the Company to repurchase up to \$100 million of its common stock.
 In February 2017, the Company's Board of Directors approved an increase to the share repurchase program, authorizing the Company to repurchase up to an additional \$100 million of its outstanding common stock.
+As of December 31, 2022, the Company had fully utilized its authorization for repurchases under the 2015 Share Repurchase Program.